JackTschetter/NPuzzleSolver/README.md

 Down, Right, Right, Up, Left, Left, Down, Right, Right, Up, Left, Down

 ### Future Changes
 I am working on automating the game play so that a user can just click a startGame button which will go through the steps automatically without the user having to click next move.
 I am also working on a pop up that would allow the user to choose the size of the N-Puzzle.
-Lastly I am currently working on designing and implementing an algorithm to efficiently solve N-Puzzles of arbitrarily large size, something analogous to Simplified Memory Bounded A*.
+Lastly I am currently working on designing and implementing an algorithm to efficiently solve N-Puzzles of arbitrarily large size, something analogous to Simplified Memory Bounded A* search.